katemelhuish/katemelhuish.github.io/content/evaluation/_index.md

 ## Sample Types of Evaluations
 ## Light Evaluation
 - **Proposal** Meet with PI team to develop shared understanding of project.
 Write an evaluation plan to put into the grant proposal.
-- **Year 1–N** Evaluation of plans, decisions, and products including annual evaluation reports**
+- **Year 1–N** Evaluation of plans, decisions, and products including annual evaluation reports.
-- **Final Year** Project team meeting and summative final evaluation report**
+- **Final Year** Project team meeting and summative final evaluation report.

 ## Validation of Instrument Focused Evaluation
 - **Proposal** Meet with PI team to develop shared understanding of project.
-Write an evaluation plan including a review of validity evidence and focal validity argument claims
+Write an evaluation plan including a review of validity evidence and focal validity argument claims.
-- **Year 1–N** Guidance on what data to collect; psychometric analysis of instruments; and products including annual evaluation reports
+- **Year 1–N** Guidance on what data to collect; psychometric analysis of instruments; and products including annual evaluation reports.
-- **Final Year** Validity argument report; overall summative evaluation report
+- **Final Year** Validity argument report; overall summative evaluation report.

 ## Intervention Efficacy-Focused Evaluation
 - **Proposal** Meet with PI team to develop shared understanding of project.
 Write plan for evaluating efficacy of intervention including data collection plan.